Theano/Theano/doc/tutorial/python-memory-management.rst

 Memory consumption on writing is now much better.
 It still creates a lot of temporary small objects (for 60MB's worth), but it's not doubling memory usage.
 Reading is comparable (using only marginally less memory).

+This particular example is trivial but it generalizes to strategies where you don't load the whole thing first then process it but rather read a few items, process them, and reuse the allocated memory.
+Loading data to a Numpy array, for example, one could first create the Numpy array, then read the file line by line to fill the array: this allocates one copy of the whole data.
+Using pickle, you would allocate the whole data (at least)
+twice: once by pickle, and once through Numpy.

+Or even better yet: use Numpy (or PyTables) arrays.
+But that's a different topic that is discussed in 'loading and saving' another tutorial in the Theano/doc/tutorial directory.

 \*
 \* \*